appanp/supply-chain-fundas/docs/supply_chain_terminology.md

 **Advance Shipping Notification (ASN)**: It is an electronic data interchange (EDI) message sent from the shipper to the receiver prior to the departure of the shipment from the shipper’s facility.
 The message includes complete information about the shipment and its contents.
 In today’s environment, this message is more often an “as shipped notice” sent after the departure of the shipment.After receiving an order and preparing a shipment, the sellers or shippers then need to let the buyer, such as a retailer or distributor, know the details for the shipment they are about to receive.
 This helps the buyer to plan ahead for incoming shipments, reconcile EDI 856 detail with incoming inventory, and automate receiving workflows.

-- For more info refer to [this link](https://www.gartner.com/en/information-technology/glossary/asn-advanced-shipment-notice "EDI856 is an important & frequently used transaction among suppliers, distributors, manufacturers and retailers")
+- For more info, refer to [this link](https://www.gartner.com/en/information-technology/glossary/asn-advanced-shipment-notice "EDI856 is an important & frequently used transaction among suppliers, distributors, manufacturers and retailers")
 - [EDI 856 message details with sample](https://www.truecommerce.com/edi-transaction-codes/edi-856)

 **Allocation Rules**: Allocation rules are a set of predefined guidelines and strategies that dictate how products are allocated or assigned to specific locations within a warehouse.
 These rules are designed to optimize storage space, improve order fulfillment, and enhance overall warehouse efficiency.
 They take into account various factors, such as product characteristics, demand patterns, and storage capacities.
 For more info, refer to [this link](https://axacute.com/blog/understanding-allocation-rules-in-warehouses/).